National Schools Breakfast Programme

 The A120 Campaign

 The Brief: Haven Gateway Partnership appointed Riverside in 2014, following a competitive pitch.
 The Partnership is a public-private consortium made up of the local authorities of north Essex and south Suffolk, as well as the University of Essex, and many local businesses including Stansted Airport, BT and Hutchison Ports.
 The A120 is a road that links Stansted Airport in the west to Harwich in the east, also serving the major towns of Braintree and Colchester.
-The specific remit of the brief was to ensure that £10m in government funds were allocated to the A120 for a full feasibility study by the time of the General Election of 2015.
+The specific remit of the brief was to ensure that £10m in government funds were allocated to the A120 for a full feasibility study ahead of the General Election of 2015.

 The Chartered Institute for Ecology and Environmental Management (CIEEM)